mastodon/mastodon/README.md

 Hometown uses [semantic versioning](https://semver.org) and follows a versioning convention like `v1.0.0+2.9.3`.
 The 1.0.0 part is the actual Hometown version number, and then the 2.9.3 after the + sign is what's known in semantic versioning as "build metadata".
 It just means that a particular release is synchronized with Mastodon version 2.9.3, so for example an upgrade from `v1.0.0+2.9.2` to `v1.0.0+2.9.3` would upgrade _Mastodon_ but not provide any new Hometown features or fixes.

+## Contributing to Hometown

+Setting up your Hometown development environment is [exactly like setting up your Mastodon development environment](https://docs.joinmastodon.org/development/overview/).
+Pull requests should be made to the `hometown-dev` branch, which is our default branch in Github.

 ## License

 Copyright (C) 2016-2019 Eugen Rochko and other Mastodon contributors; see [AUTHORS.md](AUTHORS.md).